About7Sharks/Porfolio/README.md

 In the project directory, you can run:

 ```
-npm i # install deps
+pnpm i # install deps
-npm run start # for dev
+pnpm run start # for dev
-npm run build # for production
+pnpm run build # for production (locally)

+## Cloud base build
+## Some providers don't utilize pnpm so install packaged then run build
+pnpm build || ( npm install pnpm && pnpm build )
 ```

 ## Customize

 > 🏗️ Under development

 You can change the website for your own personal use by tweaking the `Config.ts` file.